Frequently Asked Questions (FAQs)

 Credits are transferred by submitting official transcripts from all institutions you have previously attended.
 Official transcripts must be submitted to the Office of Admissions.
 The transcripts will be processed and a determination will be made as to which credits will be transferred and whether you are accepted to the institution.

 You may be able to receive credit for military service.
 Submit a readable copy of your DD214/295 or AARTS transcript to the Admissions Office or the Registrar's Office.
-You must speak with the Dean of the College of your major for determination of credit.
-For a listing of AP and CLEP tests and the scores required for credit, go to http://admissions.columbusstate.edu/transfer/.
+For a listing of AP and CLEP tests and the scores required for credit, go to https://admissions.columbusstate.edu/transfer/.

 - Multiply the number of grade points earned (A=4; B=3; C=2; D=1; F=0; WF=0) by the number of GPA credit hours for the course.